 (a) of legal expenses;

-(b) of medical or hospital expenses for the care or treatment of a mother or child in relation to the bearing and birth of the child, that is authorised by the Director-General or a private adoption agency;
+(b) of medical or hospital expenses for the care or treatment of a mother or child in relation to the bearing and birth of the child, that is authorised by the CEO or a private adoption agency;

-(c) authorised by the Director-General, a private adoption agency or the Court, that was incurred in relation to an adoption or proposed adoption or to an adoptee or prospective adoptee.
+(c) authorised by the CEO, a private adoption agency or the Court, that was incurred in relation to an adoption or proposed adoption or to an adoptee or prospective adoptee.

 (3) This section does not apply to a payment or reward made, given or received, or agreed to be made, given or received in relation to an adoption or proposed adoption under the law of another State or a Territory, if the making of the payment, giving of the reward or agreement to do so is lawful under the law of the other State or the Territory.

-(4) This section does not apply to charges made by the Director-General or private adoption agencies for providing services under this Act.
+(4) This section does not apply to charges made by the CEO or private adoption agencies for providing services under this Act.

 (5) An agreement under which a person makes, gives or receives a payment or reward for or in consideration of a matter mentioned in subsection (1)(a), (b) or (c), other than a payment or reward mentioned in subsection (2), (3) or (4), is of no effect.

+[Section 122 amended by No. 34 of 2004 s.
+251.]

 123. Restriction on advertising

 (1) A person must not publish material to the effect that a person —